tobegit3hub/simple_tensorflow_serving/README.md

 print(result.text)
 ```

-### ONNX Model

-Now it supports loading and serving the general ONNX models.
+For ONNX models, you can load with commands and configuration like these.

 ```
 simple_tensorflow_serving --model_base_path="./models/onnx_mnist_model/onnx_model.proto" --model_platform="onnx"
 ```

-The clients are similar and you can implement in your favourite programming language.

 ```python
 endpoint = "http://127.0.0.1:8500"